Great to have you with us, Rush Limbaugh, America's real anchorman, your guiding light.

 Okay, let's talk a little bit about the Democrat campaign.

-We spent some time on Trump, the polling data coming out of Iowa, the fact that uh three pretty big fundraisers have left the Jeb Bush campaign.
+We spent some time on Trump, the polling data coming out of Iowa, the fact that three pretty big fundraisers have left the Jeb Bush campaign.

-Um I mentioned that sort of in passing in the first hour, maybe just a little bit more detail.
+I mentioned that sort of in passing in the first hour, maybe just a little bit more detail.

 Three top Bush fundraisers abruptly quit on Friday amid internal personality conflicts and questions about the strength of the candidate.

-Now, you might recall there was a story at the Hill.com last week, which in the headline of the story was no panic in Bush Fundraisers yet.
+Now, you might recall there was a story at thehill.com last week, which in the headline of the story was, no panic in Bush fundraisers-yet.

-To which I said, Well, then why are you doing the story?
+To which I said, well, then why are you doing the story?

-There must be panic, otherwise you wouldn't be doing a story saying there isn't any.
+Otherwise, you wouldn't be doing a story saying there isn't any.

-Now that is it's big.
+Now, that is big.

-You remember back in the early days when when it was reported that Jeb was telling people he was gonna get this nomination without the base.
+I don't know how big it is, but remember that the entire Bush team strategy, you remember back in the early days when it was reported that Jeb was telling people he was going to get this nomination without the base.

 He was going to get this nomination by circling around the base.